-The Miles Government is committed to providing standards and legislation which protect the welfare of all animals in Queensland, and which meet community expectations.

-On 12 December 2022, Amendments to the Act commenced strengthening the framework of the Act, introducing new penalties and enhancing inspectors' powers.
-Tethering and other types of confinement of dogs is adequately covered under Section 18 of the Act which provides that a person is cruel to an animal if they confine it in a way that is inappropriate for the animal's welfare.
+The Queensland Government is committed to setting and enforcing high standards and legislation that safeguard the welfare of all animals in Queensland.
+Tethering and other types of confinement of dogs is adequately covered under Section 18 of the Act, which provides that a person is cruel to an animal if they confine it in a way that is inappropriate for the animal's welfare.
+The maximum penalty for an individual convicted of cruelty to animals is \$322 600 or three years imprisonment under the Act.